tiny8877/okta.github.io/.github/PULL_REQUEST_TEMPLATE.md

+## THIS PR IS A BLOG POST ADDITION OR UPDATE ONLY
+If you need to submit changes for documentation, plesae do so at [our new repo](https://github.com/okta/okta-developer-docs)

 ## Description:
 - Describe your changes.
 This will most likely be a copy-paste of your commit message(s), which should be descriptive and informative.